pass-by-value/halite-testing/README.md

 Finally Halite is installed and compiled from source.
 Any related deps are also installed.

 There are more State (sls) files that create with creation and deletion of minions.

+####Installation Steps:

+* Make sure that your /srv/salt has the start tree provided by this project
+* Run highstate (the top file calls salt-cloud)
+* Run create-minion.sls to create the test minions
+* Run perform-test.sls to do the tests
+* Run delete-minion.sls to delete the test minion
+* The server can now be deleted by the Jenkin's server